carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 The compiler may have several different `where` clauses to consider,
-particularly when an interface has associated types that recursively satisfy the
+particularly when an interface has associated facets that recursively satisfy
-same interface.
+the same interface.
 For example, given this interface `Commute`:

 ```
 interface Commute {